Retired members must meet all of the legislation’s requirements to be eligible for the certification program. The requirements include:

 - Retiree is not prohibited by Federal law to possess a firearm.

-If a retired member wishes to carry a firearm under the law and attend the certification program, he or she must begin the process by contacting the Personnel Section at 410-887-6278.
+If a retired member wishes to carry a firearm under the law and attend the certification program, he or she must begin the process by contacting the Police Personnel Section of the Office of Human Resources at 410-887-0114.
 The Personnel Section will also be able to provide range certification dates.

 Retiree requirements include: